Hon. Chichester Thomas Skeffington1

 Major Arthur Blennerhassett was born on 26 June 1856.2 He was the son of Charles John Allanson Winn Blennerhassett and Marianne Hickson.1 He married Clara Nesta Richarda FitzGerald, daughter of Desmond John Edmund FitzGerald, 26th Knight of Glin and Isabella Lloyd Apjohn, on 6 June 1882.2 He died on 3 May 1939 at age 82.2

-Major Arthur Blennerhassett was educated at Harrow School, Harrow on the Hill, London, England.2 He was the owner of 12,621 acres in 1876.1 He held the office of High Sheriff in 1878.1 He was the Starter to Turf Club.1 He was a member of the Irish NHS Committee.1 He purchased horses in Australia and the U.S.A.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He fought in the First World War.1 He gained the rank of Major in the service of the 4th Battalion, Munster Fusiliers.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1918.1 He lived at Ballyseedy, County Kerry, Ireland.1
+He was educated at Harrow School, Harrow, London, EnglandG.2 He was the owner of 12,621 acres in 1876.1 He held the office of High Sheriff in 1878.1 He was the Starter to Turf Club.1 He was a member of the Irish NHS Committee.1 He purchased horses in Australia and the U.S.A.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He fought in the First World War.1 He gained the rank of Major in the 4th Battalion, Munster Fusiliers.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1918.1 He lived at Ballyseedy, County Kerry, IrelandG.1

 Children of Major Arthur Blennerhassett and Clara Nesta Richarda FitzGerald